simaocaixas/Simao/README.md

-# Hi!  🤙
+# Hi! ✌️ Welcome to my GitHub profile, this is me:
 * I like studing and going to the gym : )
 * Passionate about A.I and Machine Learning!
 * Looking foward to build my website
 * First year of Computer Science Degree at IST (Lisbon)
 * Best at every game including life